thingsboard/thingsboard.github.io/_includes/docs/user-guide/contribution/widgets-development.md

 {% include images-gallery.html imageCollection="add-js-module" %}

 <br>
 Now, let's use them in some widget.
-We shall create a simple static widget that will use components from our extensions (in case you have questions about how to create a new widget, you should read [this topic](#creating-new-widget-definition)):
+We shall create a simple latest telemetry widget that will use components from our extensions (in case you have questions about how to create a new widget, you should read [this topic](#creating-new-widget-definition)):

 - Go to the "**Widgets library**" page of the "**Resources**" section;
 - Click the "**plus**" icon in the upper right corner of the window, and select the "**Create new widget**" option;
-- Select widget type - "**Static widget**";
+- Select widget type - "**Latest value**";
 - Enter widget name;
 - Navigate to the "**Resources**" tab, and click "**Add**" button;
 - Check the "**Is extension**" box;